-- Policies that move the AS function to the right by improving the productive capacity of the economy. - Measures to rationalize the government intervention in the economy: remove unnecessary regulation, efficient provision of public services, privatize public firms, tax/subsidy reductions... - Measures to improve the way markets operate: estimulate competition, reduce market power... - Measures to improve the quality of inputs (retraining programmes for unemployed people) and to encourage technological progress.
+- Policies that move the AS function to the right by improving the productive capacity of the economy. - Measures to rationalize the government interven- tion in the economy: remove unnecessary regulation, efficient provision of public services, privatization of public monopolies, tax reductions... - Measures to improve the way markets operate: stimulate competition, reduce market power... - Measures to improve the quality of inputs (retraining programmes for unemployed people) and to encourage technological progress.